canaryradio/Kraken-to-TAK-Python/README.md

 A Python application with html dashboard designed to help use your KrakenSDR with TAK products.
-Designed for use in a non-production environment.
+For use in a non-production environment.
 Defaults are set to be run on the same server as your KrakenSDR server, however other network configurations should work.

 Tested using Python and Python 3 with a Chrome browser.